onera/Cassiopee/docs/developers/Docker/UserDocker.md

 ```

 and the instance of the container will be removed after it execution thanks to `--rm`.
-**Note that none of the modifications your may have made in the container will persist.** Please consider using _volumes_ or _bind mounts_ if this is something you may benefit from.
+**Note that none of the modifications you may have made in the container will persist.** Please consider using _volumes_ or _bind mounts_ if this is something you may benefit from.

 - After execution, feel free to check the list of running instances (it should be none)
 ```sh